 Wellington faced one more upheaval.
 In 1971, Mr. Matheson decided to sell his home, and the Soviet Embassy offered to buy the property for use as a retreat or dacha for its staff.
 In the lingering Cold War, many people, locally and across the country, objected to the thought of George Washington’s farm becoming the possession of the Soviet Union.
 As a result, Congress and the Department of State asked Mr. Matheson to withdraw the property from the market.

 Among those concerned by the potential sale was Enid Annenberg Haupt, philanthropist, gardener, and member of the Board of Directors of the American Horticultural Society.
 Through her exceeding generosity, the Society was able to purchase the 27 acres then comprising the Wellington estate.
 In honor of George Washington, one of our nation’s first great gardeners and horticulturists, the property was again named River Farm.
 In 1973, AHS moved its headquarters from the city of Alexandria to River Farm.
 First Lady Pat Nixon joined Mrs. Haupt at the dedication of the property and together planted a ceremonial dogwood tree in the garden.

 Since then, the AHS has made River Farm a living example of the Society’s principles and mission.
-Our goal is to ensure the preservation of River Farm and its contributions to American horticulture for generations to come.
-If you would like to help support this cause, click here.
+If you would like to help support AHS’s mission click here.